Berry Global, Inc. Announces E - GuruFocus.com

 Berry Global Group, Inc. (NYSE: BERY) (“Berry”), a leading supplier of packaging solutions for consumer goods and industrial products, announced today that it has amended its previously announced tender offer (the “Tender Offer”) to purchase for cash its outstanding 0.95% First Priority Senior Secured Notes due 2024 (the “Notes”) by extending the following dates and times with respect to the Tender Offer:

-(ii) the price determination time with respect to the Tender Offer to 10:00 a.m., New York City time, on March 24, 2023 (as extended, the “Price Determination Time”).
+(ii) the price determination time with respect to the Tender Offer to 10:00 a.m., New York City time, on March 27, 2023 (as extended, the “Price Determination Time”); and

+(iii) the final expiration time of the Tender Offer to 11:59 p.m., New York City time, on April 6, 2023 (as extended, the “Expiration Time”), unless earlier terminated.

 Up to $100,000,000 aggregate principal amount of the outstanding Notes listed below: